 - Balanced Budget: Current year expenditures/ expenses will be funded from current year forecasted sales tax, transit fares and other sources specifically identified to fund current operating expenditures/ expenses.
 Other sources of funds must be confirmed or reasonably anticipated to be used for operating expenditures/ expenses.
-Use of fund balance for current year expenditures/expenses will be explicitly approved by the Board; - Long Range Planning: Management prepared a 15-year projection in 2014 and the projection will be updated annually in conjunction with the annual budget.
-The projection includes estimated revenues, operating costs, and bus replacements; - Over the next 12 years, the Authority will need to replace approximately 83 heavy-duty transit vehicles at an estimated cost of approximately \$50 million.
+Use of fund balance for current year expenditures/expenses will be explicitly approved by the Board; - Long Range Planning: Management prepared a long-range financial forecast for planning purposes.
+The forecast is based on status quo service levels and includes estimated revenues, operating costs, recurring annual capital outlay, and bus replacements.
+The following forecast (Scenario 1) assumes bus replacements will be funded evenly between grants and financing:

+• Over the next 12 years, the Authority will need to replace approximately 83 heavy-duty transit vehicles at an estimated cost of approximately \$50 million.
 The Authority has been reasonably successful over the years in attracting Federal and State capital grants that have enabled it to replace obsolete vehicles and maintain its fleet in a State of Good Repair.
-However, the future Federal and State funding picture is uncertain, and it is evident that in addition to operating as efficiently as it can, the Authority will need to secure additional revenue in order to maintain long-term financial sustainability. - The Authority believes that at some point in the future it should consider seeking voter approval of a region-wide property tax mill levy.
+However, the future Federal and State funding picture is uncertain, and it is evident that in addition to operating as efficiently as it can, the Authority will need to secure additional revenue in order to maintain long-term financial sustainability.

+Financial Planning continued...

+- Long Range Planning (continued) - The Authority believes that at some point in the future it should consider seeking voter approval of a region-wide property tax mill levy.
 In 2009, the Colorado Legislature authorized Regional Transportation Authorities to levy voter-approved property taxes up to a threshold of 5 mills.
-However, this authorization is set to expire on January 1, 2019. - Capital purchases: The useful life of a bus for operating purposes is 12 years and/or 500,000 miles.
+However, this authorization is set to expire on January 1, 2019.
+The following forecast (Scenario 2) assumes bus replacement will be funded evenly between grant funds and an additional revenue stream dedicated for bus replacements:

+• Capital purchases: The useful life of a bus for operating purposes is 12 years and/or 500,000 miles.
 Refurbishing a bus can extend its operating life.
 Annually, Management will review the bus fleet based on the above criteria to determine required replacement.
 Trails capital expenditures/expenses will be incurred as funding is available.
 Capital assets are defined as assets with an initial cost of \$5,000 or more and a minimum useful life of 3 years.